Sigmmma/c20/src/content/h1/arguments/readme.md

 </a>

 ## Arguments list
 The following is a comprehensive list of arguments.
 Not all are not documented in Halo's `Readme.rtf` or `-help` output.
+Many arguments below are not applicable to the [H1A standalone build][h1a-standalone-build] which does not include a fixed function rendering pipeline or networking.

 ### Graphics options
 | Argument                      | Description